Love is Love

 Damien Martin and Emery Hetrick met in 1974 in New York City at “a meeting for people with alcohol problems.”
 The social worker and the psychiatrist found their way to the National Gay Task Force, “one of the few organizations around for people like Emery and me to get involved in,” Damien explained to MGH host Eric Marcus in a 1988 interview.
 “We were not into the left-wing radical political thing, and NGTF sort of appealed to middle-class squares like us.”

-The two men would go on to found one of the first organizations to provide support for LGBT youth, an organization today known as HMI.
+The two men would go on to found one of the first organizations to provide support for LGBTQ youth, an organization today known as HMI.
 Through HMI, Damien was also a founder of the Harvey Milk High School, an alternative New York City public school.
 As Damien explained, the school was “for gay youths, partly because violence inflicted on young homosexuals made it impossible for some to stay in other schools.”

 Damien Martin died from complications of AIDS on August 15, 1991.
 He was 57.
 He outlived his beloved Emery by four-and-a-half years.

 Barbara Gittings and Kay Lahusen met in 1961 at a Daughters of Bilitis picnic in Rhode Island.
-The self-described “gay fanatics,” spent much of their adult lives fighting for the rights of LGBT people and were among the few activists whose involvement spanned from the “homophile” 1960s well into the “gay liberation” 1970s.
+The self-described “gay fanatics” spent much of their adult lives fighting for the rights of LGBTQ people and were among the few activists whose involvement spanned from the “homophile” 1960s well into the “gay liberation” 1970s.
 But in the aftermath of the June 1969 Stonewall riots in New York City, Barbara and Kay found themselves challenged by younger activists new to the movement.
 And that’s where the dinosaurs in the photo come in.

 As Kay explained in a 2016 telephone conversation with MGH host Eric Marcus, Barbara Gittings and Frank Kameny went to a GLF (Gay Liberation Front) meeting in New York City shortly after the Stonewall uprising and were challenged by one of the leaders who asked them what entitled them to be there.
 Barbara, who was shocked and angered by the question, said, “I’m gay, that’s what entitles me.”
 One of the people there who recognized them, called Barbara and Frank “dinosaurs” and “lackeys of the establishment.”